 Implement retry logic

-Use exponential backoff for retrying failed requests, especially for rate limit errors (429)
+Use exponential backoff for retrying failed requests, especially for rate limit errors (429).
+The Python SDK includes built-in retry mechanisms that can be configured.

 Getting Help